 Normal opening hours: Monday to Wednesday from 10am to 1pm.

 The disability organisation in England and Wales whose focus is people with cerebral palsy.
-Their aim is that disabled people achieve equality: a society in which they are as valued and have the same human and civil rights as everyone else.
+Their aim is that disabled people achieve equality and a society in which they are as valued and have the same human and civil rights as everyone else.